 Greta Rybus (born in 1986) is an editorial portrait and documentary photographer from the USA currently residing in Portland, Maine.
 She studied photojournalism at University of Montana.
 She is a member of “Wonderful Machine” and a Getty Assignment photographer.

-What was your most memorable moment shooting pictures?
+Greta, what was your most memorable moment shooting pictures?

 I think you can work really hard to make a great image, but the best images come from a stroke of magic; a gift that can come in the form of incredible light, an interesting element of a location, or a fascinating subject.
 For example, I once was driving through rural Montana, at the end of a day of taking photos and interviewing.
 The sky opened up into this stunning light, and I pulled over and began photographing.
 I met an amazing family that evening, and they allowed me to document them and their home.
 Two images from that day are still in my portfolio.
 I returned to visit them again before I moved to the East Coast, and I think of that family often.